eipiisneg1/seizure_prediction_model/README.md

 This pursuit began when I read Epilepsy is related to the same class of mathematical problems that would win a Clay Mathematics Institute million dollar prize for EXISTENCE AND SMOOTHNESS OF THE NAVIER–STOKES EQUATION.

-While the Navier-Stokes Equation is in $R^2 or R^3$, Epilepsy, and life in general, would exist on the continuem in possibly $R^(\inf)$.
+While the Navier-Stokes Equation is in $R^2 or R^3$, Epilepsy, and life in general, would exist on the continuem in possibly $R^\inf$.
 This last sentence come from page 10 in Steven Strogatz's phonomenal book: Nonlinear Dynamics and Chaos.

 Can simple modeling techniques be used to predict seizures?